 .
-Executive will be appointed to the Board as of May 27, 2021 and will serve as a member of the Board until the earlier of the next annual meeting of the Company or the termination of Executive's employment with the Company for any reason.
-Thereafter, for so long as Executive remains President and Chief Executive Officer of the Company, Executive will be nominated to serve as a member of the Board.
-Executive will be an employee director, and as such, Executive will not receive any additional compensation for serving as a member of the Board.
+Executive will serve as Chairman of the Board and for so long as Executive remains Senior Advisor to the Company, Executive will be nominated to serve as the Chairman of the Board.
+Executive will be an employee director, and as such, Executive will not receive any additional compensation for serving as a Chairman of the Board or a member of the Board.
+Executive is not an officer of the Company.